devops-by-examples/Python/docs/datatypes/list/list.md

 # List

 List is one of the sequence data types in Python.
-It can be referred as a collection of homogenous items.
+It can be referred as a collection of items.

 ```txt
 emptyList = []